aiida-vasp/aiida-vasp/docs/source/concepts/parsing.rst

 the ``eigenvalues``, the ``kpoints`` and the ``occupancies``.
 You typically need all three when you analyze the band structure.
 Similarly it is possible to customize the output stored by composing different ``quantities``.
 However, the regular user should not need to utilize these functions.
-It is more usefull when developing new workchains, where it makes sense to introduce a new output container which does not already exists.
+It is more useful when developing new workchains, where it makes sense to introduce a new output container which does not already exists.

 There are four ways to interact and set the parser properties.